 While Apple perhaps wants people to focus on the more expensive iPhone XS and XS Max, the staggered launch of the iPhone XR – billed as the ‘budget’ option by many – suggests that this third model could offer something special.
-Just like the iPhone 5C all those years ago, this cut-price offering sits alongside 2018’s flagship iPhones as a more accessible alternative, despite the fact that it uses the exact same A12 Bionic processor and comes with Face ID as standard.
+Just like the iPhone 5C all those years ago, and the newer iPhone SE 2020, this cut-price offering sits alongside 2018’s flagship iPhones as a more accessible alternative, despite the fact that it uses the exact same A12 Bionic processor and comes with Face ID as standard.

 Read on to find out.

 iPhone XR Review: Design

 Available in a range of nice, eye-catching colours, the iPhone XR is designed to look a little more vibrant and appealing than the stately XS.
 It has the same basic design – a metal frame with rounded edges, backed by the easily-breakable glass (ProTip: get yourself a case, pronto) – but there are some subtle differences to note.
 Perhaps the most obvious is the lack of a dual-camera array on the back; instead, there’s a single lens which protrudes rather alarmingly, which means it’s impossible to lay the phone down on a flat surface without it wobbling.
 This is, perhaps, the only genuine grumble you can have about the XR from a pure design perspective.